OCHA-DAP/pa-aa-yem-flooding/analysis/03_forecast_analysis.md

 Analyzing HRES hindcast downloaded from MARS
 (and also using ERA5 historical).

-For now, using two csvs that were crated from the R targets:
+Using two csvs that were crated by hand from the R targets:
 `ecmwf_mars_high_risk_hulls` (hres.csv) and `era5_w_rolling` (era5.csv).

 ```python